PayString/rfcs/src/spec/payid-easy-checkout.md

 ## PayID Easy Checkout Discovery
 PayID Easy Checkout extends [PAYID-DISCOVERY][] by defining a new link in the PayID metadata JRD returned by a PayID Discovery query.
-This link, defined in section (TODO: link to jrd section) of this specification, includes the PayID Easy Checkout URL representing a resource on the wallet which can be used to complete a payment.
+This link, defined in the [JRD section](#payid-easy-checkout-jrds) of this specification, includes the PayID Easy Checkout URL representing a resource on the wallet which can be used to complete a payment.

 E-commerce merchants who wish to initiate an Easy Checkout flow MUST query the sender's PayID Discovery server to obtain a PayID Easy Checkout URL.
-Digital wallets and PayID server operators who wish to enable PayID Easy Checkout MUST include a JRD Link conforming to the definition in section (TODO: link to jrd section) of this paper in all PayID Easy Checkout Discovery responses.
+Digital wallets and PayID server operators who wish to enable PayID Easy Checkout MUST include a JRD Link conforming to the definition in the [JRD section](#payid-easy-checkout-jrds) of this paper in all PayID Easy Checkout Discovery responses.

 E-commerce merchants SHOULD implement fallback measures to complete a checkout flow if a user's wallet does not support PayID Easy Checkout.